WET-tool/glm-api/README.md

 # GLM API

-A FastAPI interface to the General Lake Model or a simple water balance modal adapted from DAMCAT logic.
+A FastAPI interface to the General Lake Model or a simple water balance model adapted from DAMCAT logic.

 The FastAPI application publishes the following endpoints: